 Zoo 101 is a project-based class that explores major topics in the inner workings of a zoo.
 Each session, Zoo 101 will explore a different core topic in zoo management and is appropriate for students ages 11-14, or those students who have completed three full years of Zoo Homeschool programs.

-Challenges in Conservation: The 21st century Zoo is a champion for environmental and wildlife conservation, but what does this really entail and what is the real scope of the challenges conservationists face?
+About Challenges in Conservation: The 21st-century Zoo is a champion for environmental and wildlife conservation, but what does this really entail and what is the real scope of the challenges conservationists face?

 In this ten-week course, students will dig into the details of some of the major conservation issues facing the environmental science community.
 They will explore the causes and processes of these issues; the real impacts upon animals and the environment; case studies about specific species, habitats and solutions; and what zoos, conservation organizations and individual people are doing to make a difference.

 Over the course of the series, students will identify and research a specific problem and impacted species, develop and execute a conservation awareness plan, and report upon their work to an audience of their peers, families, friends and Zoo staff.